It’s time to review Pure Biology shampoo – because it’s a really popular product on Amazon.

 It’s not a bad product at all – but in my case, it didn’t work too well:

 - mostly helped with hair loss (only partially)

 - needs to be used daily at first

-If you want to see real effects, I recommend a $3 cheaper supplement that worked a lot better for me.
+If you want to see real effects, I recommend a cheaper shampoo that worked a lot better for me.

 What I Liked About It

 - Great citrus smell